-Brief Strategic Family Therapy (BSFT®) is an award-winning evidence-based practice.
-It is a family-centric, culturally competent model designed to eliminate or reduce behavior problem syndrome in youth aged 6-18 years while restructuring problematic family interactions.
-It was selected as a “Model” program by the Substance Abuse and Mental Health Services Administration (SAMHSA), by the Center for Substance Abuse Prevention (CSAP), and by the OJJDP, and as an "Exemplary" program by Strengthening America’s Families, among others.
+Brief Strategic Family Therapy (BSFT®), an award-winning evidence-based practice, is a culturally competent, strength-based model designed to eliminate or reduce behavior problem syndrome in youth aged 6-18 years while restructuring problematic family interactions.

 BSFT® uses a structured, problem-focused, directive, and practical approach to the treatment of child/adolescent conduct problems such as drug use, associations with antisocial peers, truancy, bullying, and other recognized youth risk factors.
-It uniquely addresses cognitive, behavioral, and affective aspects of family life, incorporating effective processes of change from other models including: strategic and structural approaches, existential/emotive therapy, eco-systemic approaches, and cognitive behavioral approaches.
+It uniquely addresses cognitive, behavioral, and affective aspects of family life.
+It incorporates effective processes of change from other models including: strategic and structural approaches, existential/emotive therapy, eco-systemic approaches, and cognitive behavioral approaches.

-At the same time, BSFT® provides families with the tools to overcome individual and family risk factors through focused interventions and skill building strategies.
+Through focused interventions and skill building strategies, BSFT® provides families with the tools to overcome individual and family risk factors.
 The approach is based on the assumption that family-based interactions strongly influence how children behave, and that targeting and improving maladaptive family interactions reduces the likelihood of symptomatic behavior.